-Staff must avoid communicating with individual students and families through personal communication devices such as cell phone, tablets, etc. for any school-related matters or personal matter.
+Staff must avoid communicating with individual students and families through personal communication devices such as cell phones, tablets, etc. for any school-related matters or personal matters.

 E-mail or text communication with students and families as a group is allowed.
 Again, you are never allowed to e-mail or text an individual student within the Regis Catholic Schools system.
-Any and all forms of this communication must be sent to multiple students at once.
+All forms of this communication must be sent to multiple students at once.